nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 }
 ```

-The problem is that every PriorityCustomer also contains a copy of the data members it inherits from Customer, and those data members are not being copied at all.
+The problem is that every `PriorityCustomer` also contains a copy of the data members it inherits from `Customer`, and those data members are not being copied at all.

-Priority Customer's copy constructor specifies no arguments to be passed to its base class constructor (i.e., it makes no mention of Customer on its member initialization list), so **the Customer part of the PriorityCustomer object will be initialized by the Customer constructor taking no arguments** —by the default constructor.
-(Assuming it has one.
-If not, the code won't compile.)
-That constructor will perform a default initialization for name and lastTransaction.
+`PriorityCustomer`'s copy constructor specifies no arguments to be passed to its base class constructor (i.e., it makes no mention of `Customer` on its member initialization list), so**<font color='red'> the `Customer` part of the `PriorityCustomer` object will be initialized by the `Customer`'s default constructor.</font>**That constructor will perform a default initialization for `name` and `lastTransaction`.

-Any time you take it upon yourself to write copying functions for a derived class, you must take care to also copy the base class parts.
-Those parts are
+The situation is only slightly different for `PriorityCustomer`'s copy assignment operator.
+It makes no attempt to modify its base class data members in any way, so they'll remain unchanged.

-typically private, so **derived class copying functions must invoke their corresponding base class functions**
+Any time you take it upon yourself to **<font color='red'>write copying functions for a derived class, you must take care to also copy the base class parts</font>**.
+Those parts are typically `private`, so you can't access them directly.
+Instead, derived class copying functions must**<font color='red'> invoke their corresponding base class functions</font>**:

 ```c++
 PriorityCustomer::PriorityCustomer(const PriorityCustomer& rhs)